The next Kanban for ITIL & IT Service Management starts, 2nd May, in Leeds. We only have 14 spots remaining so act fast.

 Brickell Key Award winner Ian Carroll is a consultant, coach, and speaker on all topics related to Lean, Kanban and Agile software development.
 Using his 25 years of hands-on experience he helps teams transform their ways of working using Kanban and other Lean and Agile techniques to lower costs while increasing their ability to respond to changing market demands and outperform competitors.
 Ian has trained and coached hundreds of software development teams in Agile, Lean, and Kanban techniques.

 We strongly believe in having flexibility in our approach to delivering real world training, that gets results.
-As such, our courses are not formerly accredited, meaning we are free to select the best practices from a broad range of methods to deliver unique learning experiences.
+As such, our courses are not formally accredited, meaning we are free to select the best practices from a broad range of methods to deliver unique learning experiences.
 All attendees will receive a certificate of attendance.